manasir72/Hospital-Run/README.md

 # Hospital-Run
-Implementation of HopitalRun in Waseela
+Implementation of HopitalRun in Waseela foundation